kitnil/awesome/README.md

 ## Python

+- [therepl](https://github.com/40ants/therepl) - An extension for IPython to switch between modules and evaluate the code from Emacs like we do in Common Lisp.
 - [pwk](https://github.com/umlet/pwk) - Python With Kurly braces
 - [TinyCheck](https://github.com/KasperskyLab/TinyCheck) - TinyCheck allows you to easily capture network communications from a smartphone or any device which can be associated to a Wi-Fi access point in order to quickly analyze them.
 This can be used to check if any suspect or malicious communication is outgoing from a smartphone, by using heuristics or specific Indicators of Compromise (IoCs).
 In order to make it working, you need a computer with a Debian-like operating system and two Wi-Fi interfaces.
 The best choice is to use a Raspberry Pi (2+) a Wi-Fi dongle and a small touch screen.
 This tiny configuration (for less than $50) allows you to tap any Wi-Fi device, anywhere.
 - [passive-ssh](https://github.com/D4-project/passive-ssh) - A Passive SSH back-end and scanner.